TheUpshot/statement/README.md

 ## Coverage

-Statement currently parses press releases for the 535 members of the House and Senate, mostly via RSS feeds but some via HTML scrapers.
-Congressional committees that have RSS feeds are currently included, as are methods for speciality groups, such as House Republicans.
+Statement currently parses press releases for members of the House and Senate.
+For members with RSS feeds, you can pass the feed URL into Statement.
+For members without RSS feeds, HTML scrapers are provided, as are methods for speciality groups, such as House Republicans.
 Suggestions are welcomed.

 ## Installation